 Your network is a complex web with hundreds of third-party applications.
 Any vulnerable applications that have slipped under your security radar could open up your endpoints to cyber-attack.

-SanerNow’s approach to third-party applications patching
+SanerNow’s approach to third-party applications patch management

 In-built and up-to-date third-party repository